Page last updated: 16 February 2020

-We offer a work-exchange volunteer program where you receive accommodation in exchange for 20 hours of various farm tasks per week.
+We offer a volunteer program where you receive a comprehensive permaculture education.
 This is a great opportunity to learn about tropical fruit growing and sustainable permaculture techniques for growing your food.

 We only accept volunteers who are vegan, as this is a vegan community.
 We also only accept volunteers who have experience in / are interested in a raw food diet, and are able to mostly abstain from cooked foods, and consume primarily raw foods while they are here, as this is another important community value of ours.
 Usually volunteers and residents here are eating all raw foods.